awslabs/clencli/README.md

 ```

 ### Create a new CloudFormation project
-You can see a CloudFormation stack generated as an example [here](https://github.com/awslabs/clencli/tree/examples/a-cloudformation-project/examples/a-cloudformation-project).
-Optionally, you may want to generate its High Level Design document, you can find an example for this project [here](https://github.com/awslabs/clencli/blob/examples/a-cloudformation-project/examples/a-cloudformation-project/HLD.md).

 ```
 $ clencli init project --name sun --type cloudformation
 $ tree -a sun/